 Gentle Parenting vs. Traditional Discipline: What Actually Works?

-How Compassionate Counseling in St. Louis Helps Parents Navigate Discipline with Confidence
+How Compassionate Counseling St. Louis Helps Parents Navigate Discipline with Confidence

-If you’ve spent any time on social media lately, you’ve probably seen heated debates about how to discipline kids.
-On one side, there’s gentle parenting - focused on connection and empathy.
-On the other, traditional discipline - with more emphasis on control and consequences.
+If you’ve spent any time on your socials lately, you’ve probably seen heated debates about how to discipline kids.
+On the one side, there’s the group for gentle parenting - focusing a bit more on connection and empathy.
+On the other side there’s what one might call traditional discipline - with more of an emphasis on control and consequences.
 So what’s the “right” way to parent?
+Is there a right way?
+And who is even in charge of telling you what’s right and what’s not?

 I was even invited to speak with Channel 4 here in St. Louis about gentle parenting vs. regular discipline; so, it’s on people’s minds!